MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Quantum computers harness the unique behavior of quantum physics—such as superposition, entanglement, and quantum interference—and apply it to computing.
 This introduces new concepts to traditional programming methods.
 When designed to scale, quantum computers will have capabilities that exceed today's most powerful supercomputers.

 The quantum bit, or qubit, is the basic unit of quantum information.
-Qubits play a similar role in quantum computing as bits play in classical computing, but they behave very differently.
+Qubits play a similar role in quantum computing as bits play in classical computing, but they behave differently.
 Whereas a classical bit holds a single binary value, 0 or 1, a qubit can be in a “superposition” of both values at the same time.
 For instance, 4 bits are enough for a classical computer to represent any number between 0 and 15.
 In opposition, with 4 qubits a quantum computer can represent **every** number between 0 and 15 at the same time!

-Quantum effectss empower quantum computers for calculating exponentially more information and solve more complicated problems.
-With Azure Quantum, you can make use of the advantages of quantum computing today, in a a full-stack open cloud ecosystem with access to software, hardware, and pre-built solutions.
+Quantum effects empower quantum computers for calculating exponentially more information and solve more complicated problems.
+With Azure Quantum, you can make use of the advantages of quantum computing today, in a full-stack open cloud ecosystem with access to software, hardware, and pre-built solutions.

 ### Quantum computing

 ![quantum computing carousel](~/media/qdk-quantum-computing-carousel.png)

-If you aim to simulate quantum mechanical problems, such as chemical reactions, biological reactions, or material formations, quantum computera work exceptionally well because they use quantum phenomena in their computation.
+If you aim to simulate quantum mechanical problems, such as chemical reactions, biological reactions, or material formations, quantum computers work exceptionally well because they use quantum phenomena in their computation.
 Quantum computers can also aid to speed up progress in diverse areas such as financial services, machine learning, and unstructured data searches, where lots of calculations are needed.

 With Azure Quantum, researchers and businesses can use quantum computing to model complex scenarios in risk management, cybersecurity, network analysis, data search, vaccine development, or materials science.
 To learn more about how you can use quantum computing and quantum algorithms, see [What is quantum computing?](xref:microsoft.quantum.overview.qdk-overview).